FWM#: 435 (Supersedes 150 FW 1, 04/06/92, FWM 020)

 1.12 Which safety and health considerations apply to volunteers?
 All Department and Service safety and health policies apply to volunteer activities.
 You may find additional information on occupational safety and health in Parts 240 - 243.

 For additional information on the content of this chapter, contact the Division of Visitor Services and Communications.
-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.